What is a Flipped Home?

 What extra steps should be taken when buying a flipped home?

 When buying a flipped home, in addition to a standard home inspection, it is advisable to get an additional assessment from a specialist, such as a structural engineer, especially if major renovations are suspected.
-It’s also important to verify that all renovations had the necessary permits and complied with building codes.
+It is also important to verify that all renovations had the necessary permits and complied with building codes.

 Should buyers be wary of newly installed features in a flipped home?